eliaSchenker/javascript-2d-engine/README.md

 renderer.cameraXSize = 10; //The X-Size of the camera
 renderer.cameraYSize = 10; //The Y-Size of the camera
 renderer.cameraPosition = new Vector2(0, 0); //Set the position of the camera
+renderer.zoomAmount = 2; //Zoom amount of the camera
 ```
 The user is able to interact with the camera (zooming, and dragging)